hydro-project/hydroflow/book/example_1_surface.md

 # Simplest Example

+> In this example we will cover:
+> - How to embed a Hydroflow program spec inside Rust
+> - How to execute the Hydroflow program
+> - Two simple Hydroflow operators: `recv_iter` and `for_each`

 Lets start out with the simplest possible Hydroflow program, which prints out the numbers in `0..10`.

 ```rust
 use hydroflow::hydroflow_syntax;